jprante/jprante.github.com/_posts/elasticsearch/2012-05-16-multilingual-analysis-for-title-search.md

 - that it is possible to filter tokens not only by word stemming but also by unicode folding provided by the Elasticsearch ICU plugin \[4\]

-- that words can get overstemmed and need fixing by combining analyzers by the help of the Elasticsearch Combo Analysis plugin \[5\]
+- that words can get overstemmed and need fixing by combining analyzers with the help of the Elasticsearch Combo Analysis plugin \[5\]

 - that we can check the indexed word forms with the help of the Elasticsearch analysis API.